Access member engagement platform

 Mental Health Foundation’s annual Mental Health Awareness Week takes place from 11–17 May 2026, bringing together organisations, workplaces and communities across the UK to raise awareness, challenge stigma and encourage positive action to support mental wellbeing.

-To mark the week, All Together Money is hosting a dedicated online webinar focused on men’s mental health, led by Data & Information Manager, Andrew Naden.
+To mark last week’s, Menthal Health Awareness Week, All Together Money hosted a dedicated online webinar focused on men’s mental health, led by Data & Information Manager, Andrew Naden.

-Taking place on Thursday 14 May at 2:00pm, the session will explore the impact mental health disorders have on men across the UK, why mental health challenges can affect men disproportionately, how symptoms may present differently, and practical actions individuals can take to support positive mental wellbeing.
+On Thursday 14 May at 2:00pm, the session explored the impact mental health disorders have on men across the UK, why mental health challenges can affect men disproportionately, how symptoms may present differently, and practical actions individuals can take to support positive mental wellbeing.